12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Copy Results:** Copies the data for _all processed files_ (including content for matched files, formatted according to the selected **Format**) to your clipboard.
 The copied data respects the current **sort order** and **filter**.
   - ⚠️ **Warning:** If the result set is very large, the generated text might be truncated by your operating system's clipboard limits.
 Use the "Save Results As..." option instead for large result sets.
 - **Save Results As...:** Opens a system dialog allowing you to save the data for _all processed files_ (including content for matched files) to a file in the selected **Format**.
 The saved data respects the current **sort order** and **filter**.
 This is the recommended way to export large or structured results.
+- **Selecting Files for Export:**
+  - Each file in the results list has a checkbox at the beginning of its row that allows you to select or deselect it.
+  - Use the **Select All** button to select all files currently displayed in the results list.
+  - Use the **Deselect All** button to clear all selections.
+  - The number of currently selected files is displayed next to these buttons.
+- **Export Selected:** Allows you to export only the files you've selected (via checkboxes) to a file in the selected **Format**.
+This is useful when you only want to export a subset of the search results.

 ## Search History